1- Derek & The Dominos

 # 2 – Blind Faith

-Well that’s two in a row for Eric Clapton.
+Well, that’s two in a row for Eric Clapton.
 The group Blind Faith was formed in 1969.
-The band only released one studio album entitled simply Blind Faith.
-There were no live albums released with the exception of a live video.
+The band only released one studio album entitled Blind Faith.
+There were no live albums released except a live video.
 The lineup consisted of….
-Steve Winwood, Eric Clapton, Ginger Baker and Ric Grech
+Steve Winwood, Eric Clapton, Ginger Baker, and Ric Grech

 # 3 – Beck, Bogert & Appice

-The supergroup Beck, Bogert & Appice consisted of the legendary Jeff Beck on guitar and Vanilla Fudge drummer Carmine Appice and their bassist Tim Bogert.
-These three powerhouse musicians only released on studio album entitled Beck, Bogert & Appice.
-The album also included guest apperaens by Three Dog Night members Jimmy Greenspoon and Danny Hutton.
-The group played many live shows together and released an official live album as well as materiel that would be released on multiple box sets from the band’s members.
+The supergroup Beck, Bogert & Appice consisted of the legendary Jeff Beck on guitar, Vanilla Fudge drummer Carmine Appice, and bassist Tim Bogert.
+These three powerhouse musicians were only released on a Beck, Bogert & Appice studio album.
+The album also included guest appearances by Three Dog Night members Jimmy Greenspoon and Danny Hutton.
+The group played many live shows together and released an official live album as well as material that would be released on multiple box sets from the band’s members.

 # 4 – The Soul Clan

-Wow, this is one many people may not be aware off.
+Wow, this is one many people may not be aware of.
 Look at these legends in one band.
 The Soul Clan released one album in 1966 entitled The Soul Clan.
-The group consisted of two lineups but only did release one album.
+The group consisted of two lineups but only released one album.

 First Lineup: